OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 Found 73 times.
 Purpose unknown.

-#### Unknown0b
+#### Barrier

-Set the memory area `0034ecc8` with the first 4-byte parameter.
-But it always seems to have 2 parameters.
-The purpose of that memory area is unknown.
+Set the memory area `0034ecc8`, which seems to define which parts of the map are blocked by an invisible barrier.
+It might be related on enabling or disabling certain collisions of a map file.
 Found 203 times and only in `map`.

-#### Scene
+#### AreaSettings

-This is the most compelx op-code, since internally it process something we would call [scene script](#scene-script).
-There is currently no way to entirely parse this opcode.
+Enqueue a message to perform a series of actions.
+Here it is possible to play an event, jump into another map, set the story flags, set the menu flags, set specific party members, obtain items or invoke the party menu.
+Refer to [Area settings script](#area-settings-script) to know more.
 This is commonly used, as the usage count tops 2408 times.
 It is only found in `evt` scripts.

 #### Unknown0e